AlbertSolomon/tubepy/README.md

 </div>

-> Youtube video downloader in python.
+> A simple desktop Youtube video downloader in python.

 ## version 1